Yatin07/Tennis_ATP_Analytics/README.md

 - *Feature Importance:*
   - Assessed and visualized feature importance to understand model decisions.

-### Model Saving
+### Model Saving and Power BI Integration
-- *Format:*
+- *Model Format:*
-   - Saved the trained model in JSON format as tennis_model_full.json.
+   - The trained model is saved in JSON format as `tennis_model_full.json` (located in `XG Boost Model/` directory).
+   - This format was chosen because Power BI's Python visualizations require models to be in a format that can be loaded using XGBoost's native JSON serialization.
+   - The model cannot be used directly in `.xgb` binary format within Power BI, hence the JSON format is used for compatibility.

-- *Metadata:*
+- *Model Metadata:*
-   - Saved metadata including feature names and encoding details in model_metadata.json (located in XG Boost Model/).
+   - `model_metadata.json` contains feature names and encoding details (located in `XG Boost Model/`).
+   - This metadata is essential for correctly preparing input data before making predictions in the Power BI environment.

 ### Feature Importance Plot
 - *Visualization:*